 Vernon added: “Liz has been through some really harrowing circumstances and come out the other side with a passion to help people.
 She’s special because not everyone can do that after something so traumatic.
 Liz is the perfect example of what we should all be.”

 Unsurprisingly, the award will be taking pride of place in Liz’s home!
-And since the ceremony took place during World Mitochondrial Disease Week, a week dedicated to raising awareness about the disease around the world, with so many famous folk on hand we couldn’t resist taking one of the furry friends from our Share a Bear campaign with us – there’s nothing like a celebrity endorsement to help us in our mission to spread the word.
+And since the ceremony took place during World Mitochondrial Disease Week, a week dedicated to raising awareness about the disease around the world, with so many famous folk on hand we couldn’t resist taking one of the furry friends from our Share a Bear campaign with us – there’s nothing like a celebrity endorsement to help us in our mission to spread the word about mitochondrial disease.

 The awards ceremony was televised on Channel 4 on Sunday 24th September, the final day of the global awareness week, and if you missed it you can catch up on All4.
 You can also read The National Lottery’s interview with Liz after honouring her with the award.

-What better way to round off such an important week in the mito calendar than by seeing our charity’s founder honoured on national TV in this way!
+What better way to round off such an important week in the mitochondrial disease calendar than by seeing our charity’s founder honoured on national TV in this way!